uclixngithubclassroom/classroom/README.md

 Once that's done the script will kindly remind you to fill out you `.env` file inside the repository, this is the breakdown.

+## UCL Docker Deployment
+ #### Windows
+  - Clone the repository.
+  - Navigate to the cloned folder
+  - Download Docker Toolbox v18.09.3 from the following link [https://github.com/docker/toolbox/releases].
+After the installation process make sure that you execute the Docker Quickstart Terminal or alternatively run the command ```docker-machine run default``` from the Powershell.
+  - Make sure that the VM has enough memory to run the container.
+You can ensure this by connecting to the VM and increasing the memory allocated for it by ```docker-machine ssh```.
+Afterwards, inside the VM increase the memory by executing ```sudo sysctl -w vm.max_map_count=262144```
+  - Run the command ```docker-compose -f docker-compose-sc.yml up --build```, In order to build the Docker Image.

+ #### Linux
+ #### Mac OS

 ### Development environment variables

 These values must be present in your `.env` file (created by `script/setup`).